Muzafer Sherif: Realistic conflict theory and the Robbers Cave experiment

 Then the second, group conflict or "friction" phase began, in which the groups came into contact with each other.
 Researchers set up a four-day competitions between those groups with promised prizes to the winners.
 Prejudice became apparent between the two groups.
 The prejudice was initially only verbally expressed, such as through taunting or name calling, but as the competition progressed, the prejudice began being expressed more directly, such as with one group burning the other's flag or ransacking their cabin.
 The groups became too aggressive with each other to control; the researchers had to separate them physically.

 Researchers then gave all boys a two-day cooling-off period, and asked them to list characteristics of the two groups.
 The boys tended to characterize their own group highly favourably and the other group very negatively.
 The researchers then attempted to reduce the prejudice between the groups, and found that simply increasing their contact with each other made matters worse.
 In contrast, "Forcing the groups to work together to reach superordinate goals, or common goals, eased the prejudice and tension among the groups".
 Thus, in this "integration" or conflict resolution phase, it was shown that superordinate goals reduce conflict significantly more effectively than communication or contact did.

 Crisis in social psychology

-In 1977, while at Pennsylvania State University Sherif published a paper identifying problem areas in Social Psychology as well as solutions towards them.
+In 1977, Sherif published a paper identifying problem areas in Social Psychology as well as solutions towards them.